ibexa/documentation-developer/docs/ibexa_products/ibexa_commerce.md

 #### Storefront

-The [Storefront](storefront.md) package includes a starter kit for developers.
-It is a foundational set of components that developers can customize and extend to create their own web store implementations.
+The [Storefront](storefront.md) package includes a starter kit for developers. it's a foundational set of components that developers can customize and extend to create their own web store implementations.
 It contains default UI components and widgets that can be modified to [create a customized web store](customize_storefront_layout.md).

 #### Relevant faceted search